On the heat kernel of a Cayley graph of $\operatorname{PSL}_2\mathbb{Z}$: Coverings of weighted graphs

 \subsection{Quotient weighted graphs}

-Here we establish a result which allows to reduce the verification of the property of a covering to a group theoretical problem, which can often facilitate verifications by using a geometrical argument.
+Here we establish a result which allows to reduce the verification of the property of a covering with finite fibers to a group theoretical problem, which can often facilitate verifications by using a geometrical argument.